 Different channels need different permissions.
 For example, maybe you don’t want everyone to be able to write in the Regulations channel, to avoid unnecessary messages making consultation difficult:

 By pressing on the channel and then in Edit channel, the small gear that appears, you can change its various settings.
-In Permissions you will find the same permissions present in the roles, and for each 3 settings: Red / Gray / Green.
+In Permissions, you will find the same permissions present in the roles, and for every three settings: Red / Gray / Green.

 These permissions have priority over role permissions, except for those who are administrators, and mean: disable / as per role / enable.